INSTEAD OF STARTING YOUR DAY WITH A LIMITED NUMBER OF SPOONS, YOU HAVE THE ABILITY TO SELF-CHARGE THROUGHOUT THE DAY TO BOOST ENERGY AND IMPROVE MOOD.

 Just like a car's battery system, we can add more energy to our days by doing things like:

-Check out 50 ways to live well, despite chronic pain then visit the Resources tab for more helpful tools.
+Check out 50 ways to live well, despite chronic pain, download and read my free e-book, then visit the Resources tab for more helpful tools.

 Note: This is just another tool to add to your chronic pain toolbox.
 If the spoon theory or another approach works for you, please continue using it.